klavins/ECEP520/week_3/README.md

 > Note: The prototypes for these exercises are given in the header files in the `week_2/arrays` directory of the `ECEP520` repository.

-> Note: We highly recommend that you write tests for the methods ou are creating *before* you implement them.
+> Note: We highly recommend that you write tests for a method you are creating *before* you implement it.
 We also recommend that you compile your code with the example `unit_test.c` file that the TAs provide before you turn in your homework.

 1. Implement the following mathematical operations for `DynamicArray`.
 They should all assert that the array is not empty.
     - `_min`: returns the minimum value in the array.